About The FURICO Music Team (FMT)

 For example, FMT's Facebook page uses this photograph for its background.

 While moss, which grows in humid woods, seems quite Japanese to us, moss itself is not necessarily so.
-Some Buddhism temples grow moss in their gardens to signify narvana; it looks wild but is artificial in a sense.
+Some Buddhism temples grow moss in their gardens to signify nirvana; it looks wild but is artificial in a sense.
 The gardens look ancient but are actually alive at the moment.

 But, anyway, it is so beautiful that it does not really matter whether Japanese or not, whether wild or artificial, or whether ancient or present.
 I (TM) feel FMT has the ambience of moss like this.